PADI Deep Diver

 Scuba Leeds will provide all your basic scuba diving equipment, including: mask, snorkel, fins, a single tank wing that also carries your scuba tank, a scuba regulator to breathe from, instrumentation to monitor depth and air supply, a wetsuit for pool use and drysuit and undersuit for your open water dives.

 You’ll need a dive computer along with the rest of your basic dive gear.
-A dive light and slate are also recommended.
-We will suggest other gear appropriate for UK deep diving.
+We also recommend a dive light and slate, and can suggest other gear appropriate for UK deep diving.

 What are the prerequisites for this course?